opnsense/docs/source/manual/how-tos/carp.rst

 Common Address Redundancy Protocol uses IP protocol 112, is derived from OpenBSD and uses multicast packets to signal its neighbours about its status.
-Always make sure that each interface can receive carp packets.
+Always make sure that each interface can receive CARP packets.
 Every virtual interface must have a unique Virtual Host ID (vhid), which is shared across the physical machines.
 To determine which physical machine has a higher priority, the advertised skew is used.
 A lower skew